Eighty Years' War, 1566–1572: Opposition in exile (April 1567 – April 1568)

 The many exiles found asylum in the few areas in neighboring countries that welcomed Calvinists, like the Huguenot areas in France, England, and Emden or Wesel in Germany.
 Many were ready to join an armed fight, but the fate of the rebels at Oosterweel had shown that irregular forces did not stand a chance against well-disciplined troops.
 A better organised effort was needed to lead such an effort, and Orange was uniquely well-placed.
 As a sovereign prince of the Holy Roman Empire Orange was in a sense the equal of Philip, in his capacity of Count of Holland, for instance.
 Orange was therefore entirely within his rights to make war on Philip (or, as he for the moment preferred, on Philip's "bad advisor" Alba).
 This was important in a diplomatic context as it legitimised Orange's efforts to hire mercenaries in the principalities of his German "colleagues," and enabled him to issue letters of marque to the many Calvinist seamen who had embarked on a career of piracy from economic desperation.
 Such letters elevated the latter, the so-called Sea Beggars, to the status of privateers, which enabled the authorities in neutral countries, like the England of Elizabeth I, to accommodate them without legal embarrassment.
 Orange's temporary abode in Dillenburg therefore became the command center for plans to invade the Netherlands from several directions at once.
 Orange went into exile in his ancestral castle in Dillenburg, which became the centre for plans to invade the Netherlands.

 Other nobles decided to stay, but remained critical of the royal government.
 Philippe III de Croÿ, the Duke of Aarschot, had been Orange's rival before Alba's 1567 arrival, and he became the de facto leader of his majesty's loyal opposition in the years thereafter (1567–1576).
 It was not until the Spanish Fury that their interests firmly coincided, and Orange and Aarschot became allies in their joint rebellion against the king.

 Orange's first invasion (April–November 1568)

 Louis of Nassau, Orange's brother, crossed into Groningen from East Friesland with a mercenary army of Landsknechten, and defeated a small royalist force at Heiligerlee on 23 May 1568.
-Two months later, Louis' mercenary forces were smashed at the Battle of Jemmingen.
+Two months later, Louis's mercenary forces were smashed at the Battle of Jemmingen.
 Shortly thereafter, a Sea Beggars naval squadron defeated a royalist fleet in a naval battle on the Ems.
 However, a Huguenot army invading Artois was pushed back into France and then annihilated by the forces of Charles IX of France in June.
 Orange marched into Brabant, but with money running out he could not maintain his mercenary army and had to retreat.